Category Archives: Prussian Royals

 Friederike Luise with her husband and children, circa 1777. source: Wikipedia

 In 1786, her husband became King of Prussia.
 Friederike Luise moved to Berlin and took up her role and duties as Queen.
-Still neglected by her husband, she often had a lack of funds to pay for the basic needs of her household.
+Still neglected by her husband, she often lacked the funds to pay for the basic needs of her household.
 The new King instead spent great amounts on his mistresses and focused more on his illegitimate children than his legitimate ones.
-The following year, the King decided to enter into a morganatic marriage with a lady-in-waiting, Julia von Voss.
+The following year, the King decided to enter into a morganatic marriage with a lady-in-waiting Julia von Voss.
 Asked to consent to it, Friederike Luise agreed on the condition that her husband would pay off all of her debts.
 The same situation arose again three years later when the King wished to marry Sophie von Dönhoff.
 Relieved that she no longer had to receive her husband or bear him any further children, Friederike Luise again requested a significant financial settlement to consent to this marriage.
 She also had to deal with her husband’s official mistress Wilhelmine Ecke with whom he had several children, and who became his primary companion.

 Monbijou Palace. source: Wikipedia